Throughout the history of mankind maps have been used as

 and migratory patterns, but also created a room for political exploitation by

-central Africa in 1994 through the blood of a
+modern day African leaders.
+In Zambia Africa in 1994 through the blood of a

 million people.